Scille/parsec-cloud/CONTRIBUTING.md

 Please fill in the required fields and add any extra information that might help us understand the issue.

-> A bug issue should also be only about **one thing** - if you have found multiple related things, please file multiple issues and link the issues (cross referencing by mentioning the related issues in the descriptions - that will make GitHub automatically add respective links).
+> A bug issue should also be only about **one thing** - if you have found multiple related things, please file multiple issues and link the issues (cross-referencing by mentioning the related issues in the descriptions - that will make GitHub automatically add respective links).

 ### Filing Features